andriussok/simple-fields/README.md

 # simple-fields

-Manage your info state data in a single place and access it with shortcode attributes.
+Manage your info in a single place, access it with shortcode attributes.

 ```
 /**